alinex/node-admin/doc/services/info.md

 # Info Service

 This service is publically available for debugging.
+It displays server information mainly used for debugging and analyzation.

+## Model

+The service will deliver record lists with:
+- __group__ - string name like 'host', 'node', ...
+- __name__ - string short name for the value
+- __value__ - concrete value, mostly also string type

+## find - information list

 You can get a lot of server information using: